marcellocostamagna/HSR-Paper-repository/HSR_chirality_method/ReadME.md

 ## Description

-This folder contains scripts to generate the images used fo Figure 3 (TODO: check consistency) in the HSR Paper (TODO: link), which show HSR method to distinguish chiral molecules.
+This folder contains scripts to generate the images used in Figure 3 (TODO: check consistency) in the HSR Paper (TODO: link), which show HSR method to distinguish chiral molecules.

 ## Instructions